TGRGIT/RustyKeys/README.md

 ## How Secure is it
-Almost entirely insecure, please do not use to store secure information currently.
+Prabably better than keeping passwords in a text file, but not entirely secure

 ## Deps